petrasson/cssexercise2/README.md

 Menu

 - Buttons should not be presented by any other elements than
-- They also don’t have a hover state (when one hover over the element and its colour changes a bit indicating that the element is clickable) ... fixa nav-text (se ovan)
+- They also don’t have a hover state (when one hover over the element and its colour changes a bit indicating that the element is clickable)
+  ... fix nav-text (see above), but hover on menu-filter buttons not working yet.

 - toggleBox can be styled without JavaScript with the pseudo-class “:checked” on the input the label is connected to
 - Its circle should ideally be a div.
 One usually uses pseudo-elements for it (:after).